uninstallio/android-sdk/README.md

 You could pass various types of information to our backend systems e.g. Email id, your backend system's Userid or In App Events through our SDK's efficient event-capturing ability.

-##### -  Unique User ID and Email ID for your app users -
+ -  **Unique User ID**  and **Email ID** for your User Identify
-Please pass the User ID assigned by your backend system for this user.
+    -  Please pass the User ID assigned by your backend system for this user.
 Also pass the email (if available).
 This data will be used to synchronize the various ID’s between our and your backend systems and also to take relevant actions.
 This information has to be passed only once in the lifetime of the app and not everytime.

 Please pass the UserID and Email ID using the sample code shown below: